apache/mynewt-core/THREAT_MODEL.md

 - Allocation in the constrained device is bounded by mempool/mbuf pool sizing (`kernel/os`); a parser that lets a lying length field exceed a pool or a stack buffer is the canonical embedded bug. *(inferred — §14 Q13)*
+- **Heap allocation is also available** — via the system's `os_malloc` or libc's `malloc` directly — so mempool/mbuf sizing is not the only bound in play.
+Heap exhaustion and heap-overflow reachable from untrusted input are in scope on the same footing as the pool cases.
+  *(maintainer — §14 Q13)*
 - No general rate-limit/DoS guarantee against a peer who can reach a network/mgmt surface. *(inferred — §14 Q14)*